Recognizing License Plates in Real-Time: Related Work

 \subsection{License Plate Detection}

 For the license plate detection (LPD), previous studies \cite{anagnostopoulos2008license, du2013} generally try to capture certain morphological, color or textural features of a license plate.
 They are either computationally expensive and thus not suitable for real-time systems, or very easy to be affected by the color change in plates.
 Hough transform methods \cite{le2006} assume that license plates are defined by lines around them, and require a large memory space and considerable amount of computing time.
 Histogram-based approaches \cite{nejati2015} do not work properly on the images with big noise or license plates tilted.
 Learning methods with sliding window \cite{anagnostopoulos2006,zheng2013} suffer from high computational cost with their applying the classifier to a sequence of rectangles within an image.
 In addition, not all objects are box-shaped, and representations may be polluted by features not belonging to the object.
-Edge-based approaches are the simplest and fastest \cite{ai2013, jiao2009}, and are employed in our work.
+Edge-based approaches are the simplest and fastest \cite{ai2013, jiao2009}, and are employed in our work. \cite{laroca2018robust,wang2022,usama} proposed to use Depthwise Separable Convolution Networks or YOLO Detector for the License Plate Detection task.
 However, existing methods are sensitive to unwanted edges often appearing close to the license plates, which may lead to a wrong detection.
 We propose a simple method which exploits \textit{contour reconstruction} together with \textit{statistical filtering} to quickly and accurately detect the license plate.
 Different from the use of global search such as with sliding windows, our design follows the nature of human visual detection, where an attention is driven to certain locations by low-level features of images, such as contours, edges, and texts, rather than uniformly to all locations.